parflow/parflow/docs/user_manual/source/files.rst

 The simple binary, ``.sa``, file format is an ASCII file format which is used by ``pftools`` to write out ParFlow grid data.
-The simple binary, ``.sb``, file format is exactly the same, just written as BIG ENDIAN binary bit ordering.
+The simple binary, ``.sb``, file format is exactly the same, just written as BIG ENDIAN binary bit ordering :cite:p:`endian`.
 The format for the file is:

 .. container:: list